 Just because you’ve always paid your employee one way, doesn’t mean it is correct.
 The penalties and consequences you’ll face by sidestepping confusing FLSA requirements (including pay structures, employee classification and wage/hour rules) are too severe for you to risk making these important decisions without expert advice.
 Don’t make the mistake of letting wage and hour compliance decisions slide to the bottom of your pile.

 Sign up for this 60-minute, plain-English, online training today to help you comply with confusing and complicated FLSA requirements, and protect your practice against expensive and stressful employment compensation lawsuits.
-Attendance to this training is limited to ensure you’ll get your specific questions answered by the expert presenting this training.
 To guarantee your attendance, register today!

 With unique training and more than 20 years of experience in executive management, workforce development, and practicing employment law, Michelle Anderson helps businesses anticipate and solve practical and legal challenges in the workplace by defending against various claims and assisting with compliance practices and procedures.